NoFo TimesNorth Fork Long Island Guide

 Greenport

-Good stops: Aldo’s, Mitchell Park, the East End Seaport Museum, Brix & Rye, and the Village Blacksmith Shop.
+Good stops: Aldo’s, Mitchell Park, the East End Seaport Museum, Brix & Rye, the Village Blacksmith Shop, harbor walks, local shops, and nearby fishing or boat trips.

 Southold